Distributed Transactions: An Intuitive Deep Dive

 on prepare(GID): write UNDO/REDO to local log if local checks pass → reply YES else → reply NO on decision(COMMIT): apply REDO, release locks on decision(ABORT): apply UNDO, release locks

 Latency ≈ 2 × RTT + disk-fsyncs.
-Quorum: coordinator must hear N votes; blocking if coordinator dies.
+Quorum: coordinator must hear N votes; blocks if coordinator dies.
+Downside: In distributed transactions, 2PC can leave the system blocked if the coordinator fails, and recovery is not always automatic.

 3. Math of Quorum & Fault Tolerance

-For N replicas coordinating via Paxos/Raft:
+For N replicas coordinating via Paxos/Raft (distributed transaction managers):

 • Write quorum W ≥ ⌊N/2⌋ + 1